 Data is the "new" gold.
 As companies vie to aggregate large amounts of user data for business enterprises or create analytic platforms for the information that runs through their own companies, the legal complexity grows.
 With significant, precedent-setting legal victories for businesses that own or collect data and app developers whose models rely on gathering massive troves of data, Farella's Data Analytics Industry Team is poised to provide experienced counsel in a variety of legal specialties.
 We have successfully defended company rights in this evolving, cutting-edge area of law.

 Farella's data analytics team is acutely aware of the continual three-way tug of war between the data owner (the individual user), the company that obtains information from the user, and the businesses that get data from the second party source.
 This complex dynamic is governed by intellectual property law and anti-hacking regimes such as the Computer Fraud and Abuse Act, 18 U.S.C. § 1030, and state law corollaries like the California Computer Data Access and Fraud Act.
 It is becoming even more challenging with the advent of privacy regimes such as the EU General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
-We stay up-to-date on developments in these realms so we can provide best in class advise and to our clients who are at the cutting edge of data analytics.
+We stay up-to-date on developments in these realms so we can provide best in class advice to our clients who are at the cutting edge of data analytics.

 With a wealth of experience in these areas, we often find ourselves facing first-of-a-kind questions and cases.
 But our immersion in the subject matter and law means we can get to the core issues quickly and focus on the most efficient resolutions.